- 1kg sloes

 - between 300g and 400g sugar depending on how sweet you like it.

-Sipsmith had a lovely Sloe Gin and Damson Vodka soirée back in September (both of which were rather delicious) and I was let in on a sneaky way to speed up your sloes.
+I’ve been let in on a sneaky way to speed up your sloes.
 After you’ve picked them whack them in the freezer for a few days as this splits the skin.
 You can always get yourself a pin and prick each and every sloe a few times before adding the gin if you’d rather not freeze them.

 Whichever way you split the skin it is important in order to let the gin and sloes mingle.